 Once an Underwriter has approved your loan and the file is complete, he or she will send it to the Closing Department.
 Your Closer will then provide you with the initial Closing Disclosure (CD).
 The CD explains your closing costs, providing a detailed description of the funds needed for closing including title fees, lender fees and third party fees.

-Once you receive initial CD, you have three business days to review and consent to it before closing can occur.
+Once you receive the initial CD, you have three business days to review and consent to it before closing may occur.
 At the conclusion of this three-day period, your Closer will send your closing documents over to the title company.
-Your Loan Officer can then set up or confirm your actual closing date.
+Your Loan Officer may then set up or confirm your actual closing date.

 Maurine Wilkerson, Closing Team Lead at Castle & Cooke Mortgage, reveals three things that your Closer wants you to know: